blainehansen/crowdsell/README.md

 # crowd-sell

-> Destroying Intellectual Property once and for all.
+> A bot for parsing http

 ## Build Setup